 Wigtown Book Festival

 Head to Wigtown in late September for a 10-day festival celebrating the written word.
 Now in its 16th year, the Wigtown Book Festival is held in Scotland’s National Book Town in Dumfries & Galloway and will be packed with over 150 author events as well as music, theatre, visual arts and food.
 Many events at the festival will explore the connection between the landscapes of Lowlands Scotland and the people that live there.

 Shakespeare's 'Scottish play' receives a new lease of life for the 21st century in the world premiere of Macbeth: the Red King in September 2014.
 Promising high drama set against the stunning backdrop of Brodie Castle near Forres, it's one of the highlights of this dynamic festival on the Moray coast.

 The Scottish Diaspora Tapestry has been two years in the making and has brought together volunteers from over 25 countries to celebrate the experiences of migrant Scots over the centuries.
 Enjoy a nationwide programme of events focusing round this fascinating tapestry which features over 200 embroidered panels.

 Our creative side is not just about events and festivals.
-Why not uncover the very best in Scottish arts and crafts, our fantastic museums, galleries and venues open year-round, and even have a go at making something unique yourself at the Spring Fling, or take inspiration from our three-day creative itinerary?
+Why not uncover the very best in Scottish arts and crafts?
+Our fantastic museums, galleries and venues are open year-round, or you can take inspiration from our three-day creative itinerary.

 Don't forget to bookmark this page to keep up to date with the full programme of creative activities as they're announced.